-- > School Council Meetings in representative format; primary focus on student achievement and programs and parental involvement in the council - > Multiple opportunities for parents to be involved in our school, as initiated through MES's survey and invitation to volunteer which was sent to all families - > Differentiated instruction, multiple intelligences, critical challenges delivery of instruction - > Guaranteed curriculum and vertical curricular alignment based on the RTI framework - Option program/Science Olympics - > Assessment for Learning and common assessments - > Online programs such as Accelerated Reader and XtraMath - > Explore blended learning opportunities (ie. VC, webcams, collaboration) for specialized services (ie. speech, PT, OT, mental health consults) when needed - > Explore the use of online tools (Google Classroom, Class Dojo) for parental input and access - > Parent contact is made quickly when student safety is in question, and learning team meetings with parents address concerns about student safety - > Actions always relate to mission, vision, and principle beliefs
+- School Council Meetings in representative format; primary focus on student achievement and programs and parental involvement in the council - Multiple opportunities for parents to be involved in our school, as initiated through MES's survey and invitation to volunteer which was sent to all families - > Differentiated instruction, multiple intelligences, critical challenges delivery of instruction - > Guaranteed curriculum and vertical curricular alignment based on the RTI framework - Option program - > Assessment for Learning and common assessments - > Online programs such as Accelerated Reader and XtraMath - Explore blended learning opportunities (ie. VC, webcams, collaboration) for specialized services (ie. speech, PT, OT, mental health consults) when needed - > Use of online tools (Google Classroom, Class Dojo) for parental input and access - Parent contact is made quickly when student safety is in question, and learning team meetings with parents address concerns about student safety - > Actions always relate to mission, vision, and principle beliefs ools in their jurisdiction have improved or staye